 Some people who unsubscribed (or requested to be unsubscribe manually) from our subscription database still continue to receive emails from us – and some people who didn’t actually subscribe receive subscription emails from us.

 The main reason why both these things happen is because another email address on our database is being automatically redirected.

-The most common reason for this is that the recipient may be the current point-of-contact person for a publicly registered organisation such as a Cadet unit, a veteran’s organisation or other publicly listed entity.
+The most common reason for this is that the recipient may be the current (or sometimes even former) point-of-contact person for a publicly registered organisation such as a Cadet unit, a veteran’s organisation or other publicly listed entity.

 We do ‘harvest’ publicly listed email addresses from websites belonging to groups or organisations that we reasonably assume may have an interest in receiving our magazines – for example, Defence Force Cadet Unit, RSL sub-branches, veterans’ charities and so on.

 Most such entities have publicly listed points-of-contact email addresses – for example email@example.com – and because the actual person who holds this position may not attend the Cadet-unit’s office regularly, the official address has been redirected to the private or work email of the person who holds this position.

 In these cases, we are more than happy to oblige when we receive an ‘unsubscribe’ request, but we need to know what the original, redirected email address is or might be – or be given enough clues so that we can figure it out.

 This issue has only once caused us or the person who wished to be unsubscribed any angst – and only then when the recipient refused to believe that another email address was redirecting to their personal address and refused to cooperate with our attempts to figure out a solution.